-Prerequisites: Two years of high school algebra or equivalent

-Description: Many video game companies are actively promoting "modding" (the modification of) existing video games, a trend sweeping the industry.
+Prerequisites: Two years of high school algebra or equivalent games, a trend sweeping the industry.
 This course is a mix of game design and game play.
 Skills needed to create maps, import models, and mod nearly every aspect of the game experience are taught.
 Once completed, the student leaves with the latest tips and tricks to begin a career path in game design and development.
 Offered Fall semester, even-numbered years.